 Chair of the Board and President

-She has served as an Advisor to numerous government, charitable and patient support organizations, and has received Environmental Health Awards from the College of Family Physicians of Canada, the Canadian Association of Physicians for the Environment, the Canadian Society for Environmental Medicine, twice from the American Academy for Environmental Medicine, as well as the Power of Humanity Award from the Canadian Red Cross- Ontario Division.
+Lynn has received Environmental Health Awards from the College of Family Physicians of Canada, the Canadian Association of Physicians for the Environment, the Canadian Society for Environmental Medicine, and three times from the American Academy of Environmental Medicine, as well as the Theratree Award of the Medical Psychotherapy Association of Canada, and the Power of Humanity Award from the Canadian Red Cross- Ontario Division.